anandpuntambekar/Binary_Image_Classiff_cats_dogs/README.md

 # This Program performs Binary Image Classification using fastai libraries  &middot;
 > It follows a similar structure as one demonstrated in fastai courses

-The Project provides a step by step method to classify images in two categories and goes deeper into understanding parameters such as learning rate to improve the accuracy of the models developed
+The Project provides a step by step method to classify images in two categories and goes deeper into understanding parameters such as learning rate to improve the accuracy of the models developed.
+The project is an attempt to the Kaggle competition for Cats vs Dogs

 ## Installing / Getting started